Section and Working Groups - Election Rules

 Any section or working group holding elections should make a proper announcement on the IAMCR Website and send this formal announcement to the IAMCR General Secretary and to the executive secretariat eight weeks before the day of the business meeting.
 The incumbent Section Officers are in charge of the whole process.
 The announcement will state who steps down, who wants to stay on, and what positions remain to be filled.
 The announcement will also call for candidates for all the positions within four weeks to allow incumbent Heads to take measures in case of lack of candidacies.
 All candidates must be current members of IAMCR in good standing.
 The incumbent Section Officers will then formally inform the IAMCR General Secretary and the persons in charge of IAMCR Website of the candidacies (name, institutional position and a statement of no more than 400 words) as soon as possible and at least two weeks before the business meeting.
 Any election held without these two formal announcements will be void.
 A page on the IAMCR website will be dedicated to this process and updated as necessary.

 The elections must be held at the business meeting of the section or working group during the IAMCR conference.
 Electronic voting is not permitted, and a quorum is not necessary.
 Colleagues may be candidates and be elected even if they cannot be present in the business meeting but no vote by proxy is allowed.
-Only current IAMCR members in good standing and registered as members of the section or working group may vote or stand for elected positions.
+Only current IAMCR members in good standing may vote or stand for elected positions.
 The incumbent Heads will carry out the election process.
 If none of them are able to attend the conference, they must designate a substitute to the IAMCR General Secretary.

 In years with a General Assembly (GA), confirmation of elections must to be presented at the GA at the end of the conference, which means that all the business meetings have to be held before the GA (at least for sections holding elections in the same year).